 A cybersecurity risk assessment is the foundation of strong security and compliance programs.
 Whether an organization is trying to pass an audit or reduce its risk of experiencing a data breach, it needs visibility to meet mission-critical needs.

 Many organizations are concerned with addressing compliance effectively and accurately as they begin introducing public cloud vendors, because they do not have firsthand experience in the field.
-For those customers, it would make sense to bring on a managed detection and response (MDR) provider like Fortra’s Alert Logic that has the experience in cloud security and can act as a single vendor for 24/7 risk visibility, threat detection and compliance coverage via a single security platform and global SOC.
+For those customers, it would make sense to bring on a managed security services provider like Fortra’s Alert Logic that has the experience in cloud security and can act as a single vendor for 24/7 risk visibility, threat detection and compliance coverage via a single security platform and global SOC.

 With the right reports documenting continuous monitoring activities, organizations can reduce risk and enhance their compliance posture.
 Organizations need to prove that they can detect new risks in a timely manner, rather than waiting for the periodic assessment.
 Having the right tools and business partners in place enables them to reduce the time and operational costs associated with risk monitoring while improving their cybersecurity risk posture and resiliency.